nitrictech/docs/docs/testing.md

 #### Asserting

 Put the unit tests in a test directory, and name it `unit.test.ts`.
-The logic being split out into separate functions makes it very easy to test our API.
+The logic being split into separate functions makes it very easy to test our API.

 We are first testing that if the function is passed a context with a set name parameter, it should return the same context, but with a body added to the response.
 The function handleHello is asynchronous, therefore we await it, expecting it to resolve to the expected value.